tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 During the handshake phase, the epoch bits unambiguously indicate the correct key to use.
-After the handshake is complete, if the epoch bits do not match those from the current epoch implementations SHOULD use the most recent past epoch which has matching bits, and then reconstruct the sequence number for that epoch as described above.
+After the handshake is complete, if the epoch bits do not match those from the current epoch, implementations SHOULD use the most recent past epoch which has matching bits, and then reconstruct the sequence number for that epoch as described above.